kevinever/-Data-Analytics-Bootcamp-Certification/README.md

-# -Data-Analytics-Bootcamp-Certification
-A collection of projects, analyses, and visualizations completed during the Data Analytics Bootcamp.
-This portfolio highlights my skills in data cleaning, visualization, and storytelling using real-world datasets and tools like Python, SQL, and Power BI.
+# Data Analyst Portfolio Project Repository

+This Repository will hold all of the code and queries from the Portfolio Projects we create.

+Please feel free to take these and run with them.
+Make them your own and find you own insights

+I really do hope this is helpful and helps you land that dream job! :D